 These are all national (UK BAP) priority habitats.

 Other types of grassland may be valuable for wildlife.

-General information on grassland is provided here on this page.
+General information on grassland is provided on this page.

 Key features of grassland habitat for wildlife species

-Imported soils can also have an impact: grassland:for example, plants normally supported by limestone soils can be found in Barnsley where limestone has been used as railway track ballast.
+Imported soils can also have an impact; for example plants normally supported by limestone soils can be found in Barnsley where limestone has been used as railway track ballast.

-The sites that have been subject to regular management by traditional cutting, mowing and grazing but without addition of fertiliser, use of herbicides or ploughing and re-seeding, are the richest in the flora and fauna they support.
+The main way to benefit biodiversity is regular management by traditional cutting, mowing and grazing but without addition of fertiliser, use of herbicides, or ploughing and re-seeding.

 Sustaining an ‘unimproved nature’ of grassland is important for a range of plants which cannot tolerate competition from the more vigorous grass species associated with agriculturally improved grasslands.

-The presence of flowers for nectar and pollen and uncut, large plants for food and shelter throughout the spring and summer will be critical to a number of invertebrate and other species, some of which are dependent on specific plant species at times of their life cycle.
+The presence of flowers for nectar and pollen, and plants for food and shelter throughout the spring and summer, are critical to a number of invertebrate and other species, some of which are dependent on specific plant species at times of their life cycle.

 Managing sites by wide scale frequent mowing or intensive periods of grazing over the whole site will be unsuitable for many species.